 By Air: You can fly from Entebbe International Airport or Kajjansi airfield in Kampala to Kisoro airstrip to access the southern sectors of Rushaga and Nkuringo.
 Both scheduled and chartered flights are available and operated by domestic airlines Aero link and Fly Uganda.
 Be sure to plan for a transfer from the airstrip to the park with your tour operator.

-Trek Africa Tours is a leader in providing exceptional gorilla habituation experiences in Uganda.
+Trek Africa Expeditions is a leader in providing exceptional gorilla habituation experiences in Uganda.
 With a focus on personalized service, safety, and enjoyment, they are dedicated to ensuring that their clients have a memorable and positive experience.
 They prioritize the well-being of their guests and staff, as well as the communities and environments they visit.
 All their tours and packages are eco-friendly, with the motto “Take Nothing but Photographs, Leave Only Footprints”.
 In light of post-Covid concerns, their top priority is the health and safety of their clients and they ensure that all their service providers and staff follow health and safety guidelines.
-To learn more about gorilla habituation permits and what is included or excluded, contact Trek Africa Tours directly.
+To learn more about gorilla habituation permits and what is included or excluded, contact Trek Africa Expeditions directly.